A FREE virtual event via Zoom on 2nd July 2022 from 11.00 am to 2.00 pm.

 We cordially invite you to join us at this seminal lecture to hear from speakers who will propose a range of possible solutions as well as raising new issues.
 We have every confidence that this will contribute to our mission to seek new approaches to developing and maintaining sustainable communities in a challenging environment.

-We are a member owned, values led co-operatives seeking to offer effective support to Marches communities.
+As member owned, values led organisations co-operatives seek to offer effective support to their Marches communities.
 We live in unprecedented times where innovative ideas have never been more necessary if our communities and our people are to survive, prosper and offer hope for the future to our young people.

-The event will be chaired by Geoff Hughes, Consultant and former Director, Herefordshire Council and led by speakers with a wealth of community, co-operative and mutual experience:
+This event will be chaired by Geoff Hughes, Consultant and former Director, Herefordshire Council and led by speakers who have a wealth of community, co-operative and mutual experience:

 We hope that you will join us, support our vision and mission and engage with us as we offer co-operative solutions to current and future challenges.
 There will be a Q&A and discussion seeking pointers for the future.